ivan-hc/AM/README.md

   `lock`	Lock the selected program to the current installed version, this only works if a dedicated "AM-updater" script exists.

   `unlock`	Unlock updates for the selected program.
-This option nulls "lock", the update file is renamed as "AM-updater" again, so that it can be intercepted when executing the "am -u" command (see "-u").
+This option nulls "lock", the update file is renamed as "AM-updater" again, so that it can be intercepted when executing the `am -u` command (see `-u`).

 # What programs can be installed